What Is My Dads Cousin To Me?

 Second cousins are people who have a common great-grandparent.
 You and your second cousins have grandparents that are siblings.

-If you want to determine how many times removed you and your cousin are, then count the generations until you reach a common ancestor.
+If you want to determine how many times you and your cousin have been removed, count the generations until you reach a common ancestor.
 Once you know how many generations separate you, multiply it by two.

-For example, if two cousins share a grandparent and are separated by three generations (one of them is the child of the other’s parent), they are six times removed from each other because 3 x 2 = 6.
+For example, if two cousins share a grandparent and are separated by three generations (one is the child of the other’s parent), they are six times removed because 3 x 2 = 6.
 You can use this formula to calculate any cousin relationship.

 It’s pretty simple: Once removed, there is one generation between you and the person you’re comparing yourself to.
 So if your first cousin has a child, that child is your first cousin once removed.
 Or, if your great-grandfather had a brother, his brother would be your great-granduncle.
 It’s as simple as that!